Road Work - Traffic Control Person

 - The overall traffic protection plan and layout of the traffic control zone.

 - Your duties, role and responsibilities.

-- That you have the right training for this job, and that you understand your duties.
+- What training is required and verify that you have the right training for this job.

 - What activities will be done on the work or construction site (e.g., paving, grading, etc.).